browserengineering/book/book/forms.md

 This is all pretty bare-bones: our server doesn't check that the browser is using HTTP 1.0 to talk to it, it doesn't send back any headers at all except `Content-Length`, it doesn't support TLS, and so on.
-Again---this is a web *browser* book.
-But it'll do.
+Again: this is a web *browser* book---it'll do.

 ::: {.further}
 Ilya Grigorik's [*High Performance Browser Networking*][hpbn] is an